xljiulang/CYarp/README.md

 ### Security
-When the server side uses https, the following parts are tls secure transmission
+When the server uses HTTPS, the following components are protected by TLS:
-1. The long connection establishment process and the subsequent Stream of the long connection
+1. The long-connection establishment and its subsequent stream
-2. The creation process of HttpTunnel and its subsequent Stream
+2. The HttpTunnel creation process and its subsequent stream

-If the TargetUri of the http server is also https, the traffic in HttpTunnel will appear as tls in tls.
+If the TargetUri of the HTTP server is also HTTPS, the traffic within the HttpTunnel will be TLS-over-TLS.